Objectway/super-gigi/README.md

-# DA VINCI
+# Da Vinci
-**DA VINCI** is a CSS3 flex based grid system.
+**Da Vinci** is a CSS3 flex based grid system.
 It's developed thinking about modern web application and its first purpose is to make easier to manage responsive layout.
 It's developed in SASS but you can use a compiled version if you prefer.

 <br/>
 ## Installation